Plan Your Visit

 13723 Crescent Road, Surrey

-Farmhouse tours are offered Tuesday to Sunday from noon to 4:30pm.
+The farmhouse is open Tuesday to Sunday from 12:00-4:30pm.
 Park visitors are welcome to stroll the grounds during Elgin Heritage Park hours – dawn to dusk.

 There is a gravel parking lot on site with one wheelchair accessible spot close to the farmhouse.
 Overflow parking, when needed, is available in the west parking area of Elgin Heritage Park.
 A walkable 400 metre park trail connects the lot to our heritage site.